 190. Competing in the Age of AI

-ai and big data business strategy tech terms explained tech trends Feb 14, 2024
+ai and big data book club business strategy tech terms explained tech trends Feb 14, 2024

 Hype about generative AI is everywhere, but much simpler AI models have already changed entire industries.